Skip to main content

 Rolls-Royce has witnessed the transformative power of the Databricks Data Intelligence Platform in various AI projects.
 One example is a collaboration between Rolls-Royce and Databricks, focused on optimizing conditional Generative Adversarial Network (cGAN) training processes, that demonstrate the numerous benefits of using Databricks Mosaic AI tools.

-For this joint cGAN training optimization project, the team considered the use of numerical, text and image data.
+For this joint cGAN training optimization project, the team considered using numerical, text and image data.
 The primary goal was to enhance Rolls-Royce’s design space exploration capabilities and overcome the limitations of parametric models.
 This was achieved by enabling the reuse of legacy simulation data to drive the identification and assessment of innovative design concepts that satisfy a specified design condition without requiring a traditional geometry modeling and simulation process.

 Watch the video: how Rolls-Royce uses cloud-based GenAI to support preliminary engineering design